fbudin69500/SuperBuildInstallExternalProject/README.md

 **CMAKE_CFG_INTDIR_0** and **CMAKE_CFG_INTDIR_1** fail.
 There might be ways to fix the errors.

+## Additional information

+**CPACK_AND_INSTALL** is an example that shows how to package an external project from a SuperBuild project, and package additional files from the SuperBuild project.

 ## Contributions

 Contributions to this project are welcome.
 Feel free to submit patches for the project if you